nbieck/HoldMyNeRF/README.md

 1. Film with an empty contrasting background.
 2. Avoid covering the object with your hands.
 3. Keep the object within frame at all times.
-4. Keep the video under 30s.
+4. Make sure the object fills most of the frame.
+5. Make sure the video covers most of the object (360° around it).
+6. Don't rotate the object too fast.
+Rotating it slowly and covering 360° in under 30s is recommended.
+7. Avoid transparent and reflective objects.

 Here's a quick example: